Johnson & Johnson’s talc supplier has settled talcum powder lawsuits brought by 22 women. The complaints allege talcum powder caused ovarian cancer.

 Trials involving both types of cancer have ended in mixed results.
 Some juries have handed up verdicts in favor of the powder makers.
 Others have rendered multi-million-dollar verdicts for consumers.

-“While ITA deeply sympathizes with those affected by all forms of cancer, this decision is inconsistent with a great deal of science establishing the safety of talc, including a recently published study of workers who mined and milled talc,” Imrys Talc America said in a statement.
+“While ITA deeply sympathizes with those affected by all forms of cancer, this decision is inconsistent with a great deal of science establishing the safety of talc, including a recently published study of workers who mined and milled talc,” Imerys Talc America said in a statement.
 “It is also inconsistent with previous juries addressing the same issues, which did not find ITA’s products contained asbestos or caused any disease.”

-Imrys’ portion of that award was $36.1 million.
+Imerys’ portion of that award was $36.1 million.
 The jury apportioned the rest to Johnson & Johnson.

 “Rather than warn consumers, Johnson & Johnson has worked with industry lobbyists to deny this evidence and the more than 20 other credible clinical studies that have found an increased risk of ovarian cancer among women who use talc for feminine hygiene,” said plaintiffs’ law firm, Lanier Law Firm, in a news release.
 “Those studies include reports by the United States Toxicology Program and the World Health Organization classifying talc as a human carcinogen.”